microsoft/WhatTheHack/019-ThisOldDataWarehouse/Coach/Solution-00.md

 ###  Azure Resources

-The 'hacksetup.sh' file will setup an;
+The `hacksetup.sh` file will setup an:
 - Azure Container Instance as described above
 - Azure Data Factory with SSIS Integration runtime
 - Azure SQL Database.